tkrebs/ep3-hs/README.md

 ## Version

-The current version (May, 2014) is 0.8, as the software is not yet fully complete and might rather be considered as in alpha status.
+The current version (August, 2014) is 0.81, as the software is not yet fully complete and might rather be considered as in beta status.
+It is usable for production though.

 ## Bug reports, feature requests, ideas ...